htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 There is a trade off between reduced starvation and throughput.
 Frequent draining of machines reduces the chance of starvation of large jobs.
 However, frequent draining reduces total throughput.
-Some of the machine’s resources may go unused during draining, if some jobs finish before others.
+Some of the machine's resources may go unused during draining, if some jobs finish before others.
 If jobs that cannot produce checkpoints are killed because they run past the end of their retirement time during draining, this also adds to the cost of draining.